looker-open-source/viz-report-table-marketplace-open-source/README.md

 - Quick variance calculations
-- Add subtotals (including column subtotals for tables with two levels of pivot)
+- Add subtotals (including column subtotals for tables with two levels of pivot) – Subtotals taken from Looker subtotals if available, otherwise performed as front-end calculation
 - Add a header row to non-pivoted tables
 - Organise pivot tables by pivot value, or by measure
+- Transpose (any number of dimensions)
 - Easy red/black conditional format
+- "Subtotal" format e.g. for highlighting transposed rows of measures
+- Themes, including ability to test custom themes using your own css file
 - Use LookML tags to give default abbreviations to popular fields
 - Reduce to a single dimension value for financial-style reporting
 - Experimental: drag'n'drop ordering of flat tables